 Screw the top on well and put the bottle inside the waterer.

 This method works best if you use a bigger waterer (such as the 3-gallon poultry waterer or this 7-gallon poultry waterer, the ones I use in warm weather too) and keep the waterer full of water.
-You'll find more details as well as my other winter-chicken-keeping tips here.
+You'll find more details as well as the rest of my winter-chicken-keeping tips here.

 Be sure to check the salt water bottle regularly to make sure it isn't leaking into the chickens' water.
-Nobody likes drinking salty water - and it isn't good for chickens or for us.
+Nobody likes drinking salty water - and it isn't good for humans or chickens..

 Caring for ducks in the winter